 Make use of your broker

-Lay a complaint
+Lay a complaint with the Council

 As a last resort, you can contact the Council of Medical Schemes.
 This is “a statutory body established by the Medical Schemes Act to provide regulatory supervision of private health financing through medical schemes“.